LGBTQ rights in Fiji: History

 Similarly to the fa'afafine of Samoa, the māhū of Hawaii and the whakawāhine of New Zealand, Fiji has a traditional third gender population.
 Such individuals are known as the vaka sa lewa lewa (vakasalewalewa).
 They are assigned male at birth but dress, act and behave as female, and have traditionally been accepted by Fijian society.
+The modern Fijian word qauri is roughly equivalent to the English word "gay".

 Law regarding same-sex sexual activity

 In 2005, Australian tourist Thomas McCosker had consensual sex with an adult named Dhirendra Nadan.
 The men were tried and jailed under the nation's sodomy law, but the conviction was subsequently overturned in August 2005 by the nation's highest court as violating the Constitution.

-In the same time, then Prime Minister Laisenia Qarase defended his nation's criminal laws against homosexuality as being based on the Bible.
-In contrast, then Vice President Ratu Joni Madraiwiwi stated that he felt that gay people should have their right to privacy protected.
+In the same year, then-Prime Minister Laisenia Qarase defended his nation's criminal laws against homosexuality as being based on the Bible.
+In contrast, then-Vice President Ratu Joni Madraiwiwi stated that he felt that gay people should have their right to privacy protected.

 In 2006, the Fijian High Commissioner in New Zealand confirmed that there is now a policy not to arrest gay men for consensual gay sex.

 Since 1 February 2010, private, adult, consensual and non-commercial male and female homosexual conduct has been legal under the Crimes Decree 2009.